Search

 - be aligned with intended learning outcomes

-Pre-course preparation (e.g. computer-assisted learning tutorials, written self-instruction materials, video-based learning, textbook reading, and pretests) is recommended as part of ALS courses.5 However, any method of pre-course preparation that is aimed at reducing instructor-to-learner face-to-face time should be formally assessed to ensure equivalent or improved learning outcomes compared with standard instructor-led courses.5
+Any method of pre-course preparation that aims to reduce instructor-to-learner face-to-face time should be formally assessed to ensure equivalent or improved learning outcomes compared with traditional fully instructor-led courses.11,3,12

-There are various strategies of precourse learning.
-Large published studies have investigated diverse methods of pre-course learning (e.g. manuals, online simulators) as well as how pre-course learning interconnects with the ALS course (e.g. whether it provides. additional material or replacement of material within the course).
-Blended learning models (e.g. independent electronic learning coupled with a reduced-duration face-to-face course time) have been reported to acheive similar learning outcomes and substantial cost savings.6
+There are various strategies for pre-course learning.
+Large, published studies have investigated diverse methods of pre-course learning (e.g., manuals, online simulators) as well as how pre-course learning interconnects with the course (e.g., whether it provides additional material or replacement of material within the course).
+Blended learning models (e.g., independent electronic learning coupled with a reduced-duration face-to-face course time) have been reported to achieve similar learning outcomes and substantial cost savings.12

-ANZCOR suggests precourse preparation is provided (strong recommendation, very-low to low certainty of evidence).
-At a minimum, this should include the course objectives, pre-requisite knowledge, course outline, method of delivery (online, face-to-face) and assessment criteria.
-This information should be provided with sufficient time for participants to assimilate knowledge.
+At a minimum, the pre-course preparation should include the course objectives, pre-requisite knowledge, and links for candidates to achieve such knowledge, course outline, method of delivery (online, face-to-face), and assessment criteria.
+This information should be provided with sufficient time for participants to assimilate the knowledge.
 There is insufficient evidence to make clear recommendation for a specific method or timeframe.

 Course content

 ALS courses involve the acquisition of specific knowledge, skills (psychomotor, teamwork, communication), and attitudes with the goal of maximising resuscitation performance, and therefore patient outcomes.2 ALS courses should be designed with the target patient population in mind.
 ALS courses should have core components that may be supplemented by context-specific components.
-As a minimum, ALS training programmes should include the following core elements or recognition of prior learning:
+ANZCOR suggests ALS training programs should include the following core elements or recognition of prior learning:

 |